Honors Discussion Event

 Paid parking is available at 17th and R or 14th and P

-The fundraiser is for Nebraska internships and the research on internships is clear – for both students and the community.
+All donations from this event will go toward providing internships opportunities for students in a nonprofit setting addressing Nebraska's most urgent needs.
+The research on internships is clear – for both students and the community.
 The more professional development opportunities students have, the more successful they will be.
 Moreover, the more opportunities they have in a community, the more likely they are to stay in the community.
 Internships help Nebraska address its brain drain.
-Inspired by Aim 1 of the N2025 Strategic Plan, which emphasizes the need for experiential learning for all UNL students, Honors and its partners created a new campaign, Operation Brain Gain, identifying communities throughout the state that need Honors talent.
-All donations from this event will go toward providing internships for students throughout the state.
-We want the best and brightest to see Nebraska as a place where they can intern, innovate, and develop professionally, both now and in the future.
+Inspired by Aim 1 of the N2025 Strategic Plan, which emphasizes the need for experiential learning for all UNL students, Honors and its partners created a new campaign, Operation Brain Gain.
+This year the campaign supports one of Honor's key intiatives: the Intern Foundry (IF) program.
+IF matches talented Honors students with internship opportunities in nonprofit organizations for a win-win.
+Students learn key professional development and project management skills and are able to directly contribute to ensuring Nebraska remains "the good life."
+The nonprofit partners gain capacity to increase their impact on the people of Nebraska.
+In addition to developing a pipeline of future volunteers, board members, and donors invested in addressing Nebraska's areas of urgent need, IF helps ensure communities and populations throughout the state benefit from an infusion of Honors talent.
+We want the best and brightest to see Nebraska as a place where they can intern, innovate, and grow professionally, both now and in the future.

 Invest in Nebraska, invest in Operation Brain Gain, and enjoy a great evening of Nebraska food with the best and brightest talent in the state.